 All DoD personnel entering the installation must present a valid DoD ID card to the guard at the access control point.
 When the Automated Installation Entry (AIE) system is active, DoD cardholders must swipe their ID card at the AIE pedestal.
 DoD personnel who are not registered with AIE can swipe their card and will be automatically registered at the AIE pedestal.

-All non-DoD personnel 18 years of age and older requesting access to Fort Gordon are required to obtain a favorable NCIC background check and a visitor’s pass at McKenna Gate (Gate #1) located at the intersection of Gordon Highway and Jimmie Dyess Parkway.
+All non-DoD personnel 18 years of age and older requesting access to Fort Gordon are required to obtain a favorable NCIC background check and a visitor’s pass at the Visitor Control Center (Gate #6) located off Gordon Highway (US-78) on the east side of post.
 Upon arrival at the Visitor Control Center (VCC), the driver and all passengers 18 years of age and older must present the VCC staff with a valid driver’s license or state ID.

 If you are arriving for a graduation or other event, plan to arrive very early, as the procedure for running background checks and issuing passes can take much longer than expected.

 All privately owned firearms, pellet guns, BB guns, bows, and crossbows stored on the installation must be registered with the military police within three working days of arrival or of obtaining the firearm or weapon.